- ACRONYMS AND DEFINITIONS

 - In toxicology studies, a dose-dependent and treatment-duration-dependent increase in the incidence of malignant and benign thyroid medullary tumors (C-cell tumors) was observed in rats and mice receiving clinically relevant doses of liraglutide.
 This prompted the FDA to place a boxed warning about medullary thyroid cancer on liraglutide.
 It is unknown if liraglutide increases the risk of tumors in humans as the incidence of these events is too low to establish causality.

-- Liraglutide is contraindicated in patients with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia 2, a condition that increases the risk for medullary thyroid cancer.
+- Liraglutide is contraindicated in patients with a personal or family history of medullary thyroid cancer or multiple endocrine neoplasia type 2, a condition that increases the risk for medullary thyroid cancer.
 Patients should be aware of the potential risk and report any thyroid symptoms if they occur.
 Medullary thyroid cancer usually causes elevations in calcitonin levels above 50 ng/L.

 - Gallbladder disease